 The Bank of New York Mellon Taiwan Index of Taiwanese American depositary receipts traded in the U.S. rose for a second day, adding 0.7 percent to 221.32.

 ADRs of Silicon Motion Technology Co.
-(SIMO), a Taiwanese semi- conductor company, jumped 4.4 percent to $19.33 in New York yesterday, the biggest advance in more than three weeks.
-ChipMOS Technologies Bermuda Ltd. (IMOS), a semiconductor testing and service firm based in Hsinchu, Taiwan, rose 3.2 percent, the most for almost two weeks, to $15.45 in the U.S.
+(SIMO:US), a Taiwanese semi- conductor company, jumped 4.4 percent to $19.33 in New York yesterday, the biggest advance in more than three weeks.
+ChipMOS Technologies Bermuda Ltd. (IMOS:US), a semiconductor testing and service firm based in Hsinchu, Taiwan, rose 3.2 percent, the most for almost two weeks, to $15.45 in the U.S.